-4. PRAXIS Subject Assessments
+3. PRAXIS Subject Assessments

 Assessment of specialized content is required for admission into the ACE program.
 Prior to arrival on Notre Dame's campus in June for summer coursework, all candidates will need to pass the corresponding Praxis Subject Assessment to meet programmatic requirements of admittance.
-Subject Assessments can be retaken every 28 days until passing.
-If a passing score is not obtained prior to the beginning of the summer session, candidates will be enrolled in a mandatory study hall during the summer session two times per week until the exam is passed.
+If a passing score is not obtained prior to the beginning of the summer session, candidates will be enrolled in a mandatory study hall two times per week during the summer session until the exam is passed.
 Candidates can retake the exam every 28 days as applicable.
 Scores take anywhere from 4-6 weeks to receive.
-A final deadline for passing this content exam is December 1, 2022, so please plan your time accordingly.
-Candidates cannot return to placement after the holiday break without passing the content exam.
+A final deadline for passing the content exam is December 1, 2023, so please plan your time accordingly.

-5. Letter(s) of Recommendation
+4. Letter(s) of Recommendation

-Four letters of recommendation are required from every candidate.
+Three letters of recommendation are required from every candidate.
 Per the University of Notre Dame Graduate School, at least one letter of recommendation must be provided from a professor of record who taught the candidate as an undergraduate (or graduate student).
-Additionally, the following recommendations are suggested: a second professor recommendation, a campus minister/service project coordinator, and a peer.
+Additionally, the following recommendations are suggested: a second professor recommendation and a campus minister/service project coordinator.